When you are living with a chronic or terminal illness, palliative care provides relief from pain, stress and other debilitating symptoms.

 Palliative Care at Catholic Health

-These patients often experience symptoms such as pain, shortness of breath, fatigue and nausea.
+• Expert management of symptoms such as pain, shortness of breath, nausea, depression, anxiety, and insomnia

 Palliative Care Home Care Program